 Get involved in summer programs at school.
 Many schools have programs designed to keep kids active and engaged during the summer months.
 Ask your school what they have available.
 Try to find an activity or day camp that appeals to your child, based on their interests.
 Some schools host camps on everything from arts and crafts to game design or gymnastics.

 Have kids record a video journal of your family vacation.
 Kids love to film and get involved in technology.
 Ask them to film your family vacation.
 When you come home, show them how to edit it on a digital software program and share it on DVD.
 This will be educational and fun for them as well as a great way for you to preserve summer memories.

 The summer months are what you make of them.
 They can drag on at a snail’s pace or be exciting and engaging for kids.
 Make your own list of some of the best ideas for your kids before the summer begins.
 Check your local library and find out if there is a summer reading program.
 Look into day camps and other activities which your local school or community hosts.
 Find other opportunities that will encourage creativity and learning.

 With a little effort, you can keep kids learning through fun activities that they enjoy and make the summer a little more fun!

-Educational, Fun Things for Kids to Do During the Summer Break
+- About.com Teens: 101 Fun Things for Teens to Do This Summer

 You want your children to enjoy summer break, but you also want to help them do their best in school.
 The articles in this series will provide advice and ideas you can use to make the most out of the summer months.